 Now I don’t profess to be a pastry expert by any means and using a rectangular tart tin has presented me with many challenges thats for sure.
 But practice makes perfect with pastry, and once your filling is in the pastry shell no one can see your patchwork pastry beneath!
 So go forth and impress with your rectangular tarts!

-While this is chilling, make the frangipane by beating the golden caster sugar and butter together in a bowl using an electric whisk until light and fluffy.
+- For the frangipane: While the pastry is chilling, beat the golden caster sugar and butter together in a bowl using an electric whisk until light and fluffy.
 Add the eggs one at a time, beating until fully combined before adding the next.
 Finally add the ground almonds and mix to combine.
 Set aside until needed.

-To assemble the tart, spread the frangipane evenly in the tart shell then add the raspberries in even lines.
+- To assemble: Spread the frangipane evenly in the tart shell then add the raspberries in even lines.
 Sprinkle the tart with flaked almonds, and then return to the oven for 25-30minutes or until golden brown.
 Remove from the oven and leave to cool in the tin.

-Finally, make the lemon icing by combining the icing sugar and lemon juice in a bowl.
+- For the lemon icing: Combine the icing sugar and lemon juice in a bowl.
 You can increase or decrease the icing sugar here depending on your preference!
 Using a small piping bag and tip, drizzle in a criss-cross pattern over the tart.